snowyaya/Coding-Practice/README.md

 ```
 The recursion in step (2) would reach the base case where the input list is either empty or contains a single element (see the nodes in blue from the above figure).

 Now, we have reduced the problem down to a merge problem, which is much simpler to solve.
-Merging two sorted lists can be done in **linear time complexity {O(N)}O(N)**, where {N}N is the total lengths of the two lists to merge.
+Merging two sorted lists can be done in **linear time complexity O(N)**, where {N}N is the total lengths of the two lists to merge.

 ![Alt Text](https://assets.leetcode.com/uploads/2019/04/06/merge_sort_merge.gif)